donate

 Our history

-In 2018, producer Sofia Kapkova founded Modern Artlife Foundation (MART).
+In 2018, producer Sofia Kapkov founded Modern Artlife Foundation (MART).

 Our team

-Sofia Kapkova is a New York-based producer who has worked in the performing arts for many years.
+Sofia Kapkov is a New York-based producer who has worked in the performing arts for many years.
 She is the founder of MART Foundation, a non-profit American organization that supports contemporary culture on the international stage.
-Sofia has managed a range of MART projects in England, France, Russia, Israel, and the United States, featuring projects at the Brooklyn Academy of Music, Sadler's Wells, Festival d'Avignon, Baryshnikov Arts Center, Orsolina28, and Carnegie Hall.
-Recently, MART co-produced the acclaimed Off-Broadway production Our Class, Sharon Eyal's Into The Hairy, Gibney Company's European tour at the Holland Dance Festival, and many more.
+Sofia has managed a range of MART projects in England, France, Russia, Israel, and the United States, featuring projects at the Brooklyn Academy of Music, Sadler's Wells, Festival d'Avignon, Baryshnikov Arts Center, Orsolina28, Carnegie Hall, and Powerhouse: International - A New Arts Festival .
+MART co-produced the acclaimed Off-Broadway production Our Class, recipient of four 2025 Lucille Lortel Awards, Sharon Eyal's Into The Hairy and Delay The Sadness, London production of What We Talk About When We Talk About Anne Frank, and the Off-Broadway production Seagull: True Story.
+In 2025, Sofia published a book titled Arts Hustler, chronicling her journey and experiences as a producer in the arts.

 Lisa Rozov